 Most people experience indigestion from time to time.
-It usually happens after a big or fatty meal, or after you've eaten something that usually gives you a bloated, uncomfortable feeling in the upper stomach.
+It usually happens after a big or fatty meal, or after you have eaten something which usually gives you this kind of bloated and uncomfortable feeling in the upper stomach.

 Occasional indigestion affects most people, and can usually be prevented by not eating huge meals, or by avoiding foods that make you feel uncomfortable.

 Reflux into the oesophagus

 But there are more serious complications than the occasional feeling of bloatedness.
 One of them is gastro-oesophagal reflux disorder (GORD) – when the one-way valve somehow becomes weak or faulty in some way, and allows liquidized food to go back up the oesophagus.
 The burning sensation this brings about, is caused by the stomach acid mixed up in the food.